appleinautumn/atm-simulation/README.md

 ## Services

-- `login [name]` - Logs in as this customer and creates the customer if not exist
+- `login [name]` - Log in the customer and create the customer if not exist
-- `deposit [amount]` - Deposits this amount to the logged in customer
+- `deposit [amount]` - Deposit this amount to the logged in customer
-- `withdraw [amount]` - Withdraws this amount from the logged in customer
+- `withdraw [amount]` - Withdraw this amount from the logged in customer
-- `transfer [target] [amount]` - Transfers this amount from the logged in customer to the target customer
+- `transfer [target] [amount]` - Transfer this amount from the logged in customer to the target customer
-- `logout` - Logs out of the current customer
+- `logout` - Log out the logged in customer

 ### Login